mustafaakben/promptEngineering/README.md

 **Prompt 4**
 ```
-1) Let’s make the style of the website with CSS.
+1) Let’s make the style of the website with CSS

 2) CSS should be funky and vibrant, showing the spirit of our website.